bookofproofs/bookofproofs.github.io/_sources/history/20th-century/robinson-raphael.md

 **Raphael Robinson** was an American mathematician who was interested in a wide variety of problems including number theory and tilings.

 ### Mathematical Profile (Excerpt):
-* He gave his sons romantic names, Raphael being the name he gave to the youngest of his four children, which was in keeping with his nature and his love of poetry.
 * Robinson entered the University of California at Berkeley from where he graduated with a B.A. in 1932 and an M.A. in the following year.
 * The Great Depression began in 1929 while Robinson was an undergraduate and by 1932, when he graduated with a B.A., one quarter of the workers in the United States were unemployed.
 * The Depression lasted for around ten years so when Robinson began to look for a post in 1935 there was still a great scarcity of college positions and those which did exist paid very low wages.